chanskw/business-intelligence-application-starter-kit/README.md

      `var alchemyApiKey = { api_key: process.env.ALCHEMY_API_KEY || '<your api key>'};`

-  7. Edit the `manifest.yml` file in the folder that contains your fork and replace `application-name` with a unique name for your copy of the application.
+  7. Edit the `manifest.yml` file in the folder that contains your fork and replace `business-intelligence` with a unique name for your copy of the application.
 The name that you specify determines the application's URL, such as `application-name.mybluemix.net`.

     ```yml
+declared-services:
+  tone-analyzer-service:
+    label: tone_analyzer
+    plan: beta
 applications:
-      - services:
-        - tone-analyzer-service
-      name: application-name
+- name: business-intelligence
+  command: npm start
   path: .
   memory: 512M
-      disk_quota: 512M
+  services:
+  - tone-analyzer-service
+  env:
+    NODE_ENV: production
+    SECURE_EXPRESS: 1
     ```
   6. Connect to Bluemix by running the following commands in a terminal window: